 Noah is originally from Chicagoland, IL.
 He can be contacted at firstname.lastname@example.org.

-Anna is a Master of Social Work and Public Health student at the University of Washington.
+Anna is a Master of Social Work and Public Health student at the University of Washington with a focus on environmental health and climate justice.
 In her practicum, Anna works with University District Street Medicine, the Doorway Project, and the OneHealth Clinic, to connect people experiencing homelessness with local resources, and to build foundations for self-advocacy.

 Anna received her B.S. in Psychology and a Certificate in Nonprofit Management from Southern Oregon University.
-Prior to her move to Seattle, Anna worked as a doula, Calm Birth prenatal meditation instructor, and parent-infant massage educator.
-Anna is still involved with Calm Birth as a program director, and facilitates teacher trainings regularly.
+Prior to her move to Seattle, Anna worked as a doula, prenatal meditation instructor, and parent-infant massage educator.

 Sam is an undergraduate at the University of Washington pursuing degrees in Law, Society, and Justice with focuses in Global Health and Poverty/Inequality.

 She has been working with young people experiencing homelessness for the past year and a half as both a volunteer and staff member at ROOTS Young Adult Shelter.

 She became involved with the Doorway Project through the Carlson Center’s Community Based Internship Program.
 She will be with this project through 2018/19 and is excited to see what the Doorway Project can do for this community.